-Moving to other things, we must note the important bronze Perseus Rescuing Andromeda standing on the right hand balcony outside the main entrance of Tate Britain, facing the Clore Wing.
+Moving to other sculpture by Fehr, we should note the important bronze Perseus Rescuing Andromeda standing on the right hand balcony outside the main entrance of Tate Britain, facing the Clore Wing.
 He made a very spiky dragon for the summit of the Cardiff City Hall dome.
-Fehr’s also is the beautiful and extensive sculptural work on the former Middlesex Guildhall (now the Supreme Court), Parliament Square and the four terra cotta Queens adorning the exterior of the Russell Hotel, Russell Square.
+Fehr’s also is the extensive sculptural work on the Supreme Court (former Middlesex Guildhall), in Parliament Square and the four terra cotta Queens adorning the exterior of the Russell Hotel, Russell Square.
 He made bas reliefs, showing the Wars of the Roses, for Wakefield Town Hall.

 Finally, we must note Fehr’s portrait statues.
 In Hull is a statue by Fehr of Queen Victoria, with two allegorical girls flanking her pedestal.
 In Leeds City Square are James Watt (1898) and John Harrison (1903), in Aylesbury the noble John Hampden, and in Bradford, in Cartwright Hall, the seated figure of Cartwright (1902).
 Among portrait busts, we may mention William Morris in the William Morris Gallery in Walthamstow, satisfying given the sculptor’s link with north-east London, and Passmore Edwards, the philanthropist linked particularly with various London libraries and galleries.

 A few more statues by Fehr are shown on this page.